All Saints (TV series): Episode 265

 On 20 April 2004, episode 265, "Brave New World" aired, which saw the introduction of John Howard's character, Frank Campion.
-It was also the first episode to be set in the Emergency Department.
-This episode attracted lots of controversy.
+It was also the first episode to be set in the emergency department.
+This episode attracted significant controversy.

 One patient came into the triage and tried to get help, but he was told to wait.
 Later on, Nelson heard a phone ring coming from the patient and asked him to turn off the phone.
 It was later hinted that he had been using the phone to masturbate and it had gotten stuck in his rectum.

-The end of the episode saw Frank go introduce himself to Terri (Georgie Parker), who was recovering from heart surgery.
-During a heated argument about staff members, Frank blatantly said to Terri, "if you ever use your influence with your previous employees to white-ant me again, you will never work in Emergency."
-Before Terri could get a word in, Frank added, "can I make it any fucking clearer?"
+The end of the episode had Frank go introduce himself to Terri (Georgie Parker), who was recovering from heart surgery.
+During a heated argument about staff members, Frank blatantly said to Terri, "If you ever use your influence with your previous employees to white-ant me again, you will never work in Emergency."
+Before Terri could get a word in, Frank added, "Can I make it any fucking clearer?"

 The next day, Channel Seven announced that they had received more than 100 phone calls in Melbourne alone.
-Parker told the media, "it's a good response because it's not about the shock words—we've sworn on the show before—but because people clearly feel really protective about Terri.
+Parker told the media, "It's a good response because it's not about the shock words—we've sworn on the show before—but because people clearly feel really protective about Terri.
 It's like they really feel for her as a character and don't like her being under attack by a very confronting man.
 It's great to know they care for her so much."

 On 22 April, the network issued a statement that read, "within an M classification code, coarse language is permitted provided it is appropriate to the storyline or program context."
 An apology was not made.

 Episode 432

 On 27 May 2008, episode 432, "Never Tell" aired.

-This episode saw a woman pregnant from an incestuous relationship with her brother, told her child may have Down syndrome as a result.
+This episode had a woman pregnant from an incestuous relationship with her brother, who was told her child may have Down syndrome as a result.
 Leading geneticist Dr. David Amor of Murdoch Children's Research Institute stated, "There is absolutely no increase in the risk of Down syndrome for the offspring of incestuous relationships."

-Down Syndrome Australia considered legal action, complained to the media regulator, the Australian Communications and Media Authority and called for a boycott by the show's advertisers if an apology and correction was not aired on All Saints the following week.
+Down Syndrome Australia considered legal action, complained to the media regulator, the Australian Communications and Media Authority, and called for a boycott by the show's advertisers if an apology and correction were not aired on All Saints the following week.
 Seven responded with, "All Saints values its audience and has the greatest respect for their commitment to the program.
 Without reservation, to any members of the audience who have found an element of a recent story offensive, Channel Seven apologises."